Pet Surgery With Our Veterinarian in Virginia Beach, VA

 Commonly prescribed post-op medications include antibiotics to prevent infection and pain medication to relieve post-op pain and discomfort.
 If your pet is high energy, the vet may prescribe a sedative to help them rest.

-Schedule an Appointment at Providence Square Veterinary Clinic in Virginia Beach, VA Today!
+Schedule an Appointment With Our Veterinarian in Virginia Beach, VA Today!

 To discuss pet surgery contact Providence Square Veterinary Clinic, a Virginia Beach, VA Veterinarian staff who cares about you and your pet.
 We will help ease the anxiety and stress associated with pet surgery.
 Call 757-495-2961 for an appointment.